David Hockney: Drawing from Life (1st edition hardcover exhibition catalogue)

 £29.95

-David Hockney is the master draughtsmen of our times and a champion of the medium.
-This book features Hockney's work from the 1950s to now and focus on his depictions of himself and a smaller group of sitters close to him: his muse, Celia Birtwell; his mother, Laura Hockney; and his friends, the curator, Gregory Evans, and master printer, Maurice Payne.
+This book features Hockney's work from the 1950s to 2010s and focus on his depictions of himself and a smaller group of sitters close to him: his muse, Celia Birtwell; his mother, Laura Hockney; and his friends, the curator, Gregory Evans, and master printer, Maurice Payne.

-This catalogue examines not only how drawing is fundamental to Hockney's distinctive way of observing the world around him, but also how it has been a testing ground for ideas and modes of expression later played out in his paintings.
+This catalogue examines not only how drawing was fundamental to Hockney's distinctive way of observing the world around him, but also how it was a testing ground for ideas and modes of expression later played out in his paintings.

-From Old Masters to modern masters, from Holbein to Picasso, Hockney's portrait drawings reveal his admiration for his artistic predecessors and his continuous stylistic experimentation throughout his career.
+From Old Masters to modern masters, from Holbein to Picasso, Hockney's portrait drawings revealed his admiration for his artistic predecessors and his continuous stylistic experimentation throughout his career.

 Alongside an in-depth essay from the curator, this book will feature an exclusive interview between author and curator, Sarah Howgate, and artist, David Hockney.
 In addition, an 'In Focus' essay by British Museum curator Isabel Seligman, will explore the relationship between Hockney, Ingres and Picasso drawings.